thedatascilab/ScenicOrNot/doc/deploying.md

 - Deployments are invoked manually through the AWS Console.
 The account is owned and run by the team at Warwick Business School
 - There is no staging environment
-- The released app is running within a Docker container